Overview and History

 The goal of this award is to honor a person who has made significant contributions in the advancement of nuclear.
 The award has a very broad reach with all-inclusive consideration outside of traditional scholarly, academic nuclear science and technology, to include non-technical fields.

 Citizens for Nuclear Technology Awareness sponsors an Annual High School Essay Contest.
-High school juniors and seniors in Aiken, Allendale, Barnwell, Burke, Columbia, and Richmond County schools and homeschooled students are eligible to submit entries.
+Open to high school juniors and seniors in South Carolina, students from Burke, Columbia, or Richmond counties in Georgia, homeschool students, and children of CNTA members regardless of school district.

 The goal of the CNTA Essay Contest is to increase high school student awareness of nuclear technologies and their impact on society.
 Successful essays require students to integrate science, technology, social understanding, and language arts.
 Researching a technical topic, relating the information to society, and effectively communicating the information in writing are great skills for any high school student to practice and demonstrate.